 On 9/11 and in the following days, Lillie was utilized by the FBI to address law enforcement, government, and social service agency representatives assisting with evidence recovery and preparations for two Flight 93 memorial services.
 She not only served as primary liaison to the United Airlines Humanitarian Response Team—presenting at daily briefings and interacting with surviving family members—but also escorted families to the crash site for the memorial services.
 Post 9/11, Lillie was the contact representative for three projects relating to Flight 93.

-Prior to her career with the FBI, Lillie worked as the lead law enforcement officer on two college campuses located in Pittsburgh, Pennsylvania.
-She was appointed the first female chief of police for Chatham University (1994) and the Director of Security for Carlow University (1992).
+Prior to her career with the FBI, Lillie worked as the lead law enforcement officer on two college campuses in Pittsburgh, Pennsylvania.
 In 1984, Lillie was appointed to serve as the first female police officer with the City of Arnold, Pennsylvania.
-While employed with the police department, she specialized in crimes against children investigations and crime prevention.